AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 at the top of a method or file with the initialization happening late after.
 The advice is simple, initialize when you declare.
 Initialization provides a lot of context and information on how a variable will be used.
-In Java, it might, for example, tell you if a variable is nullable, since we still do that for some reason.
+For example in Java, it might tell you if a variable is nullable, since we still do nulls for some reason.

 ### Explaining variables

 Big massive expressions, e.g. for calculations, are not a good pattern even if it allows you to compress complex logic into a single line.
 Such expressions typically require you to comment them to explain their meaning.
-If there was just a way to say what an expression means...
+If there was just a way to say what an expression means... (hint, hint) Instead of big massive expressions, consider splitting up such an expression into small expressions.
-Instead of big massive expressions, consider splitting up such an expression into small expressions, assigning each to a variable with an informative name and then assembling the big massive expression from the variables.
+Assign each small expression to a variable with an informative name.
+And finally assemble the big massive expression from these variables.
-When people talk about self-documenting code, I assume this is what they mean by that.
+When people talk about self-documenting code, I assume this is what they mean.

 ### Explaining constants

 This is the same idea as "explaining variables", but for magic values.
-"Magic" might sound cool, but giving names to your magic allows others to understand your witchcraft.
+"Magic" might sound cool, but by providing incantations it allows others to understand your witchcraft.

 ### Explicit parameters

-Sometimes methods receive large structs/value objects as arguments.
+Sometimes methods receive large structs or value objects as arguments.
-This is sometimes called a "parameter object" ([https://refactoring.guru/introduce-parameter-object](https://refactoring.guru/introduce-parameter-object)) or a "data class" ([https://refactoring.guru/smells/data-class](https://refactoring.guru/smells/data-class)) depending on how they smell.
+This pattern is sometimes called a "parameter object" ([https://refactoring.guru/introduce-parameter-object](https://refactoring.guru/introduce-parameter-object)) or a "data class" ([https://refactoring.guru/smells/data-class](https://refactoring.guru/smells/data-class)) depending on how they smell.
-This is the right choice sometimes, if everything inside the parameter object is actually needed in the method.
+This is the right choice sometimes.
+For example, if everything inside the parameter object is actually needed in the method.
-If that is not the case, the parameter object can make life hard.
+If that is not the case, the parameter object can make life difficult.
 Every time such an object is passed into a method, you need to keep the entirety of the object in mind to understand some piece of code.
-In such cases replacing the parameter object by the explicit parameters is helpful, since you now know which 2 out of 10 parameters are actually needed by a method.
+In such cases replacing the parameter object by the explicit parameters is helpful.
+You will now know which 2 out of 10 parameters are actually needed by a method.
 Your brain thanks you for your efforts.

 ### Chunk statements

 Big blocks of code typically can be split up into logical segments.
 Putting some new lines between each of these blocks is a first easy step towards gaining understanding.
-The following set of tidyings than are good follow-ups to making use of the chunks.
+The following set of tidyings are good ways to make use of the chunks.

 ### Extract helper

-This is similar to the extract method refactoring.
+This is similar to the [extract method refactoring](https://refactoring.guru/extract-method).
 You might for example extract a chunk as a helper method.
 Extracting helpers reduces mental load and might ideally yield methods that are useful in more than one place.